peteroupc/html3dutil/doc/H3DU.ShapeGroup.md

 #### Return Value

 value True if this shape group will be visible; otherwise, false.
-(Type: Boolean)
+(Type: boolean)

  <a name='H3DU.ShapeGroup_primitiveCount'></a>
 ### H3DU.ShapeGroup#primitiveCount()